spmfox/KVMagic/README.md

 - ZFS dataset for each VM will have no child datasets
 - Kickstart files and compatible distros are required
 - The delete play will completely remove any VMs or datasets defined in your inventory

+## Known Issues
+- Currently cannot delete VMs with libvirt snapshots
+  - community.libvirt.virt module has upstream code to do this, but it has not been released yet
+  - Workaround is to manually delete snapshots from VM before deletion
+  - Does NOT apply to ZFS snapshots

 ## Architecture
 The KVM and ZFS tasks are split into different roles, ```libvirt``` and ```zfs```.
 These roles contain all the needed tasks and variables for each feature.